menu icon

 Winter Root Vegetable Soup

-October 3, 2016 By Monika Last Updated October 9, 2022 32 Comments
+October 3, 2016 By Monika Last Updated November 6, 2025 27 Comments

 Jump to Recipe

-Check out also Polish-style root vegetable stew!
+See also Polish-style root vegetable stew!

 Rather than throwing all the vegetables in the pot (as you would do with most soups) I roasted them first.
 Every vegetable in this winter root vegetable soup is roasted (including the onion and garlic), which makes it a very uncomplicated, practical sort of dish.
+Once roasted, the vegetables cook briefly (no longer than 10 minutes!) with some stock and the soup is ready to be served.

 Root vegetables are particularly well suited to being roasted as they come out of the oven looking vibrant, full of delicious aroma and sweet nutty flavour (mashed roasted rutabaga and carrots are good examples).
 This is exactly how I would describe this soup.